Understanding Check 21

 Related to, however not included, in Check 21 is the notion that a growing number of companies (credit card companies, utilities, retail stores etc.) have the capabilities to convert your paper check payment to an electronic payment called an Automated Clearing House or ACH.
 This technology results in fewer checks returned to the bank and a check number may not be included on your statement.
 Instead, the item will appear in the electronic transactions portion of your statement and will include the company's name.

-Please call you Baird Financial Advisor with any questions regarding Check 21.
+Please contact you Baird Financial Advisor with any questions regarding Check 21.